Rishit30G/Namaste-JavaScript-Notes/Notes.md

 ## Undefined and Not-Defined

 - `Undefined` in javascript is some `undefined` value given to a variable or function before the execution of the program.
-It is not considered empty as it consumes memory sapce as well
+It is not considered empty as it consumes memory space as well
-- `Not-Defiend` in javascript is somehing which is not allocated sapce and not declared in the program
+- `Not-Defiend` in javascript is somehing which is not allocated space and not declared in the program
 - JavaScript is `losely typed language`, which means that anything can be allocated to anything i.e. `var` can be allocated as `string`, `int`, `boolean`.

 ````javascript